-- Facilitate access to capital: different types of entities (i.e., public, private, nonprofit) will have different sources of capital that they can access at different costs and legal limitations. - Financial exposure: tax exempt status and ability to realize economies of scale or leverage in-kind contributions are both factors which influence the financial viability of the proposed Center and differ among ownership and operating models.

-- Operational flexibility: the ability to deliver Center activities via contracts. partner with other academic and peer institutions, and engage in a mix of public and private activities. - Accountability: each entity will have unique success metrics and accountability mechanisms.
+- Facilitate access to capital: different types of entities (i.e., public, private, nonprofit) will have different sources of capital that they can access at different costs and legal limitations - Financial exposure: tax exempt status and ability to realize economies of scale or leverage in-kind contributions are both factors that influence the financial viability of the proposed Center and differ among ownership and operating models - Operational flexibility: the ability to deliver Center activities via contracts. partner with other academic and peer institutions, and engage in a mix of public and private activities - Accountability: each entity will have unique success metrics and accountability mechanisms

-The best model will be one that facilitates. access to low cost capital, minimizes operating costs (is tax exempt and able to achieve economies of scale on the operations side), and is mission-driven and accountable to stakeholders.
+The best model will be one that facilitates access to low cost capital, minimizes operating costs (is tax exempt and able to achieve economies of scale on the operations side), and is mission-driven and accountable to stakeholders for the achievement of this mission to serve as an innovation and economic development hub for Seattle's maritime industry.